 Frances Guajardo is the Accounting Manager of NALAC and has over 24 years of nonprofit experience working with community based organizations across the state.
 Ms. Guajardo joined NALAC in 2009 and worked closely on the implementation of upgrades to the Buena Vista Gardens building.
 She studied Nonprofit Management at University of Texas San Antonio.
 She actively volunteers in the San Antonio community.

 Monica A. Sosa

-Monica A. Sosa is the Program Associate at NALAC, an artist, community organizer and fronterista who embodies the border wherever she goes.
+Monica A. Sosa is the Program Manager of Leadership Institutes at NALAC, an artist, community organizer, and fronterista who embodies the border wherever she goes.
 She holds a Bachelors of Arts in Communications Studies from the University of Texas at Brownsville and is an alumnus of the Exchange Program at Sorbonne Université IV, Paris, France.
 She is passionate about supporting folx in realizing their ideas and uplifting communities of color through organizing and cultural work.
 She uses art and body movement as a healing practice, expressive action, transformative process, and guide towards justice and equity.

 Database and Digital Media Specialist